 What Is an Economy?

-Many economic theories begin with prices, preferences, or exchange ratios already in place.
-But if these are treated as primitives, explanation becomes circular: prices explain prices; willingness-to-pay explains willingness-to-pay.
+Before asking how prices are formed, we must first specify what structure the category “economy” actually describes, since many economic theories begin with prices, preferences, or exchange ratios already in place, thereby rendering explanation circular.
+Prices explain prices; willingness-to-pay explains willingness-to-pay.
 Allocation models presuppose a reproducing system; they do not explain the conditions under which reproduction is possible.
 The purpose of the base case developed here is to avoid that circularity by identifying the minimal recursive conditions under which exchange, coordination, and valuation can stabilise at all.

 In later chapters this reproduction dimension will be referred to as the Value field (V-field), distinguishing it from the Price field (P-field) that emerges once reproduction is mediated through money and exchange.